bilgino/angularforddd/README.md

 ```

 Due to performance implications, it's not recommended to embed `getters` in the view template.
 Instead, we will use public properties.
 Hardcoding transformation methods in the view model causes tight coupling.
-A much better approach is to process data transformation such as
+A better approach is to process data transformation such as
 filtering, sorting, grouping or destructuring etc. in the reactive stream and hand over the result to the object factory.

 **» Object Factory Pattern for View Models:**<br/>